St. Augustine reliquary with Ex Ossibus relic, polychrome wood, gilded, Italy, 18th century.

 Relics of St. Augustine

-St. Augustine's first-class relic (Ex Ossibus) is a a particle of the body of a saint, usually a fragment of bone, secured with an undamaged church seal, described "S. Augustini" and placed in a metal capsule placed in a console under the statue.
+St. Augustine's first-class relic (Ex Ossibus) is a a relic of the saint's body, typically a bone fragment, secured with an intact ecclesiastical seal, inscribed “S. Augustini” and placed in a metal capsule within the console beneath the figure.

 Historical context

 Baroque religious sculpture typical of Italian woodcarving.
-Relics made from the bones of a saint, with original Church seal served a sacred and educational function, attracting pilgrims, as an object of worship and adoration, used in Catholic religious practice.
+Reliquaries with bone from the saint, with the original Church seal served a sacred and educational function, attracting pilgrims, as an object of worship and adoration, used in Catholic religious practice.

 Artistic qualities